 The Laura W. Bush Traveling Fellowship awards $2,500 to students who conduct work overseas related to the mandate of UNESCO-using education, natural sciences, social and human sciences, culture, and/or communication and information to build strong ties among nations.
 This scholarship likely aligns well with students studying on the South Africa Service Learning program.

 Up to forty scholars are selected each year to study at the graduate level at a UK institution in any field of study.
 Scholarship covers university fees, cost of living expenses, annual book grant, thesis grant, research and daily travel grants, airfares to and from the United States.
 Contact Dr. Amelia Zurcher for more information.

 The Milwaukee Shamrock Club is offering scholarships for students studying abroad in Ireland or for those interested in future Irish study.
 Applicants should have a passion to further their knowledge or Ireland, the heritage and traditions of the Irish culture.
 Scholarships of up to $500 are available.
 Applications deadline is April 15th.
 Contact Daniel Schlitz for more information.

 This is the largest U.S. scholarship program for studying abroad.
 It's not usually applicable to study abroad programs sponsored by U.S. institutions, and application is possible only through local Rotary Clubs.
 Deadlines are determined locally and are usually one to two years before the semester or year abroad.

-Turkish Coalition of America (TCA) Scholarship
+Turkish Coalition of America (TCA) Scholarship - not active